-The four versions of the Bambino refer to the various styles of the watch.
+The five versions of the Bambino refer to the various styles of the watch.
 The main differences between them are in the dial with things such as the hour markers, the hands and the dial color.
-However, there are also differences in some crowns and slight differences in the watch case as well.
+However, there are also differences in some of the crowns and slight differences in the watch case as well.

 Bambino Version 1

 Version 1 is perhaps the classic Bambino with the clean rhomboid hour markers and matching hand color and case.
 The rest of the dial is very clean except for the outline to the date window, which seems a little out of character in this very simple model.